El Niño's warm weather brings strange sea creatures to shore

 The strange creatures are harmless, unlike many jellyfish species, which can cause extreme pain when touched.

-A few hundred miles to the south El Niño appears to have caused thousands of tuna crabs to wash ashore along the San Diego Bay, ABC News reports.
+A few hundred kilometres to the south El Niño appears to have caused thousands of tuna crabs to wash ashore along the San Diego Bay, ABC News reports.

 While they've been dotting beaches on the California coast for month, officials say they showed up in larger numbers last week.